Malolos Constitution: Background

 After over 300 years of Spanish rule, the country developed from a small overseas colony governed from the Viceroyalty of New Spain to a land with modern elements in the cities.
 The Spanish-speaking middle classes of the 19th century were increasingly exposed to modern European ideas, including Liberalism, some studying in Spain and elsewhere in Europe.

 During the 1890s, the Katipunan, or KKK, a secret society dedicated to achieving Philippine independence from Spain, was formed and led by Andres Bonifacio.
 When the KKK was discovered by Spanish authorities, Bonifacio issued the Cry of Balintawak which began the Philippine Revolution in 1896.
 The revolutionary forces took steps to form a functioning government called the Republic of Biak-na-Bato.
 In 1897, the Tejeros Convention was convened and the Constitution of Biak-na-Bato drafted and ratified.
 It was drafted by Isabelo Artacho and Félix Ferrer and based on the first Constitution of Cuba.
 However, it was never fully implemented.
 After several battles between the Spanish and Philippine Revolutionary Army, a truce called the Pact of Biak-na-Bato was signed in 1897.
-Emilio Aguinaldo (who had replaced Bonfiacio as leader) and other revolutionary leaders accepted a payment from Spain and went into exile in Hong Kong.
+Emilio Aguinaldo (who had replaced Bonifacio as leader) and other revolutionary leaders accepted a payment from Spain and went into exile in Hong Kong.